yushundong/yushundong.github.io/_pages/about.md

 News
 ------
+* Nov.
+2022: One paper accepted by AAAI.
 * Oct.
 2022: One paper accepted by WSDM.
 * Sept.
 2022: One paper accepted by SIGKDD Explorations.
 * Sept.
 2022: One paper accepted as spotlight by FedGraph 2022.